Showing posts with label Politics. Show all posts

 Ah, Social Darwinism, the beloved mantra of right-wing Republicans in the US.
 It’s a philosophy that suggests if we just let the notion of the survival of the fittest play out in society, the well-being of the masses will magically improve.
 It’s a bit like believing that if you throw a bunch of monkeys in a room with a typewriter, they’ll eventually write the evolutionary history of the universe.
 But let’s not get ahead of ourselves.

 Now, here’s where things get interesting.
 These very same proponents of Social Darwinism seem to have a peculiar bone to pick with the so-called “childless cat ladies.”
 You know, those left-wing liberals who, in their quest for career advancement, wanting to see the world, wanting to have fun without children in the tow, choose not to have children.
 According to the right-wing narrative, this is a travesty of epic proportions.
 It is something against the very notion of why we were created and any opposition to it needs to be remedied.
 But wait, is not the survival of the fittest and Social Darwinism will allow them to achieve their goal?
-Letting nature take its course and let left-wing liberals lose the battle?
+Letting nature take its course and let left-wing liberals not have children and go extinct?

 Let’s break it down.
 If left-wing liberals are choosing not to have children, they’re essentially opting out of the gene pool.
 In the grand scheme of Social Darwinism, this should be a cause for celebration among right-wing Republicans.
 After all, if the left-wingers aren’t reproducing, their ideas and values will eventually fade away, correct?
 It’s the ultimate victory without lifting a finger.

 But instead of embracing this natural selection process, right-wing Republicans are up in arms about it.
-They scoff at the notion of childless cat ladies, as if having a feline companion is somehow a threat to the fabric of society.
+They scoff at the notion of childless cat ladies.
 It’s a baffling contradiction.
 If they truly believed in Social Darwinism, they should be encouraging this trend and not opposing it.
 Let the left-wing liberals wipe themselves out by not leaving behind any progeny.
 It’s the perfect Trojan horse strategy.

 Imagine the possibilities.
 Right-wing Republicans could start a campaign promoting the joys of a child-free life.
 They could highlight the benefits of career advancement, financial freedom, traveling the world, and, of course, the companionship of a loyal cat.
 They could even throw in some tax incentives for those who choose not to have children.
 It’s a win-win situation.
 The left-wing liberals, without feeling embarrassed, will take the bait and live their lives as they see fit.
 In taking this Machiavellian approach, the right-wing Republicans get to watch their ideological opponents slowly disappear.